SUMMER MENTORING AND RESEARCH TRAINING PROGRAM (SMaRT)

 - Biosketch for the faculty mentor in NIH format with working bibliography links.

 - Transcript(s) of student researcher(s).
 Overall 3.0 GPA minimum required.
-Students with 70 credit hours or less are eligible.
+Students with 70 credit hours or less by the beginning of the summer term are eligible.
 A maximum of two students may be nominated for the summer project.

 $6,000 maximum total project budget